nikodunk/blog/_writing/projects.md

 ![](/assets/projects/gianni_colombo.jpg) ![](/assets/projects/scientist.jpg)

+In addition to the things on the index page, here's what else I've made so far:

 # Open Source

 Fedora Website Revamp - Contributed to the team rebuilding fedoraproject.org from scratch (which includes i18n and many dynamic elements on a static page), helped organize the team and spearheaded the process at certain points.